JL710/iced-guide/src/app_structure/README.md

 When you create larger iced apps, you might want to have reusable components and views.
 There are several techniques to achieve this.

+To demonstrate them, we'll build a simple joke listing app throughout this chapter.

 ## Proposed Naming Convention

 To support productive discussions and clearer explanations, this guide proposes the following pattern names.